carlos22/carddav2fb/README.md

 * CardDAV import includes photo images specified in VCards
 * No modification of FRITZ!Box firmware (aka FRITZ!OS) required
 * Definition of multiple CardDAV accounts and "folders" possible
+* Format of full name in FRITZ!Box phonebook can be designed

 **CAUTION: This script will overwrite your current contacts in the FritzBox without any warning!**

 ## Information

-This version of carddav2fb is a forked version from jens-maus (https://github.com/jens-maus/carddav2fb.git) and adding support for convenient image upload and different FRITZ!Box base paths for example for FRITZ!Box 7490 (UI) OS: 6.50.
+This version of carddav2fb is a forked version from jens-maus (https://github.com/jens-maus/carddav2fb.git) and adding support for convenient image upload, different FRITZ!Box base paths (for example for FRITZ!Box 7490 (UI) OS: 6.50) and full name design support.

 ## Requirements